-Laurel School’s Capstone Experience, by design, will cultivate purpose, relationships and leadership using one of four lenses— Civic Engagement, Entrepreneurship, Global Studies, STEAM (science, technology, engineering, arts, mathematics).
-Capstone Candidates will explore issues through guided research, intellectual discussion, relevant internships and purposeful travel.
-Using expert guidance from mentors and support from cohort peers, each Capstone Candidate will create a Research Focus based on her individual interests and agency.
+Laurel School’s Capstone Experience, by design, cultivates purpose, relationships and leadership using one of four lenses—civic engagement, entrepreneurship, global studies and STEAM (science, technology, engineering, arts, mathematics).
+Capstone Candidates explore issues through guided research, intellectual discussion, relevant internships and purposeful travel.
+Using expert guidance from mentors and support from cohort peers, each Capstone Candidate creates a Research Focus based on her individual interests and agency.
 This innovative program provides committed, interested students with opportunities to approach real-world issues with interdisciplinary, experiential and community-based strategies while building mentor and peer relationships.
 In developing a sense of purpose, meaningful mentor and peer relationships, and skills of leadership, Capstone prepares a Laurel girl “to fulfill her promise and to better the world.”

 More information is available on the Capstone Experience page.

 One of the hallmarks of Laurel’s interdisciplinary learning program includes the highly interconnected STEM (science, technology, engineering, mathematics) curriculum and research program.
 Our STEM Research class offers the opportunity for girls to learn and practice “the habits of the scientific mind” as they conduct their own scientific research project at Laurel or off-site.
 Students present their work at the Northeastern Ohio Science and Engineering Fair (NEOSEF), The Ohio Academy of Science District competition and other national competitions.

 Our STEAM (science, technology, engineering, arts, mathematics) Initiative helps to further break down the walls between disciplines by explicitly integrating the arts and design into STEM learning.